 Figure 9-X4— UHR Operation Parameters field format

-The NPCA Operation Information Present field indicates whether NPCA operation is enabled at the AP transmitting this field and whether the NPCA Operation Information field is present in the UHR Operation Information field contained in the UHR Operation element that contains this field.
-A value of 1 in the NPCA Operation Information Present field indicates that NPCA operation is enabled by the AP and that the NPCA Operation Information field is present in the UHR Operation Informaiton field.
-A value of 0 in the NPCA Operation Information Present field indicates that NPCA operation is not enabled by the AP and that the NPCA Operation Information field is not present in the UHR Operation Informaiton field.
+The NPCA Operation Information Present field indicates whether NPCA operation is enabled at the AP transmitting this field and whether the NPCA Operation Information field is present in the UHR Operation Information field.
+A 1 in the NPCA Operation Information Present field indicates that NPCA operation is enabled and that the NPCA Operation Information field is present in the UHR Operation Information field.
+A value of 0 indicates that NPCA operation is not enabled and that the NPCA Operation Information field is not present in the UHR Operation Information field.

 The format of the NPCA Operation Information field is defined in Figure 9-XX (NPCA Operation Information field format).